 ILS World and Business Class Group have approved this document in good faith.
+The information contained within reflects their understanding of Hong Kong tax and the relative advantages and disadvantages of Hong Kong over other jurisdictions.
 This brochure offers generic information only and should not be construed by any applicant as having received personal advice.
 Any decision to proceed and open an account is yours and yours alone.
-ILS World do not give tax or investment advice, nor do they offer advice on assets held within the Account, their role is that of Administrator and Custodian.
-The Soteria Business Relief Account is a secure, low cost administration and custodian account and not a tax evasion scheme.
-Any attempt by an account owner to abuse a Soteria Business Relief Account, its Administrator, Custodian and/or Promoters, may result in losing recognition of their benefits.
+ILS World do not give tax or investment advice, nor do they offer advice on assets held within the Trust, their role is that of Trustee and Administrator.
+The Soteria Business Relief Trust operates as a Bare Trust and not a tax evasion scheme.
+Any attempt by an account owner to abuse a Soteria Business Relief Trust, its Trustee, Administrator and/or Promoters, may result in losing recognition of their benefits.

-Neither the Administrator, Business Class Group, nor any of its affiliates accept responsibility for the performance of assets held within the Account.
+Neither the Trustee, Business Class Group, nor any of its affiliates accept responsibility for the performance of assets held within the Trust.
 Potential applicants should seek professional tax and investment advice before opening an account.
-Soteria Trusts is a brand operated by Business Class Group Limited.
+Soteria Trusts is a brand operated by Business Class Group Limted.